Paras0072/Todolist-React-app/README.md

 * To add a new Todo, click on the "Add Todo" button.
 * To update a Todo, click on the "Update" button next to the Todo and make the necessary changes in the form.
 * To delete a Todo, click on the "Delete" button next to the Update.
-* For cheking out more lists click on the "Next" button below.
+* For checking out more lists click on the "Next" button below.

 ### Notes